 2.5 CPD hours for teachers

 Sarah Powell is a highly experienced yoga teacher (Certified Anusara Yoga Teacher, E-RYT500 and RPYT).
-Join her on this transformational Back Care Workshop which takes place on 24 February – for further details and to book your place click here.
-You can also catch Sarah each week at RHY teaching Anusara & Anusara Restorative classes – for this week’s schedule click here.
+Sarah Powell’s hugely popular Back Care Workshop returns to RHY on 17 March – book early to avoid disappointment, the last two sold out.
+Click here for further details and to book your place.
+You can also catch Sarah each week at RHY teaching Anusara Open, Anusara Level 2 & Anusara Restorative classes – for this week’s schedule click here.